 - Current Assets and Liabilities.
 The carrying value of cash and cash equivalents and accrued liabilities approximates fair value because of the short maturity of those instruments. - Senior Subordinated Notes.
 The fair values of outstanding senior subordinated notes are based on quoted market prices.
-The fair values at December 31, 2007 and 2006 were approximately \$163.8 million and \$184.1 million, respectively. - Revolving and Term Loan Facilities.
-Rates currently available to the Company for debt with similar terms and remaining maturities are used to estimate fair value.
-The recorded amounts, as of December 31, 2007 and 2006, approximated fair value.
+The fair values at December 31, 2008 and 2007 were approximately \$111.4 million and \$163.8 million, respectively. - Revolving and Term Loan Facilities.
+Rates and terms under Carrols' senior credit facility are significantly favorable to debt with similar terms and maturities that could be potentially obtainable, if at all, at December 31, 2008.
+Given the lack of comparative information regarding such debt it is not practicable to estimate the fair value of our existing borrowings at December 31, 2008.

-Income (Loss) per Share.
-Basic income (loss) per share is computed by dividing net income (loss) for the period by the weighted average number of common shares outstanding during the period.
-Diluted income (loss) is computed by dividing net income (loss) for the period by the weighted average number of common shares outstanding plus the dilutive effect of outstanding stock options using the treasury stock method.
+Net Income per Share.
+Basic net income per share is computed by dividing net income for the period by the weighted average number of common shares outstanding during the period.
+Diluted net income per share is computed by dividing net income for the period by the weighted average number of common shares outstanding plus the dilutive effect of outstanding stock options using the treasury stock method.

 Stock-Based Compensation.
-Effective January 2, 2006, the Company adopted SFAS No. 123(R), "Share-Based Payment" ("SFAS 123R") using the modified prospective transition method and, as a result, did not retroactively adjust results from prior periods.
 The Company applies the Black-Scholes valuation model in determining the fair value of stock options granted to employees, which is then amortized on a straight-line basis to compensation expense over the requisite service period.
 For restricted stock awards, the fair market value of the award, determined based upon the closing value of the Company's stock price on the grant date, is recorded to compensation expense on a straight-line basis over the vesting period.

 The Company adopted an incentive stock plan in 2006 under which incentive stock options, non-qualified stock options and restricted shares may be granted to employees and non-employee directors.
-In 2006 and 2007, the Company granted incentive stock options, non-qualified stock options and restricted shares under these plans.
+On an annual basis, the Company has granted incentive stock options, non-qualified stock options and restricted shares under these plans.
 The stock options granted generally vest at 20% per year and expire seven years from the date of grant.
-Restricted shares granted to employees generally vest at 33% per year for three years and restricted shares granted to non-employee directors generally vest at 20% per year.
+Restricted shares granted to employees generally vest 100% after three years and restricted shares granted to non-employee directors generally vest at 20% per year.
 The fair value of shares granted is determined based on the Company's closing stock price on the date of grant.
-Stock-based compensation related to these grants totaled \$1.5 million and \$0.1 million in 2007 and 2006, respectively.
+Stock-based compensation related to these grants totaled \$1.9 million, \$1.5 million and \$0.1 million in 2008, 2007 and 2006, respectively.